isakson98/Auxillary-Trading-Application/README.md

-# Long_Intraday_Trend_Model
+# Auxillary-Trading-Application

-This project is a direct attempt to automate as much of my trading decisions as I see fit under different circumstances.
-It still needs a lot of supervision, like telling which stocks to trade and what the risk is for a trade, like in automatic entry
+This is a multipurpose repository to facilitate trading.
+It can be used for semi-autonomous and fully autonomous trading, for checking recent orders on brokerage platform, for as well as for simulating trading in the past runners.

 This program allows me autonomously to:
 1) exit a trade based on a crude 1:2 reward (after manual entry)
 2) exit a trade using overextended indicators (after manual or autonomous entry)
-3) enter a trade and exit am intraday trending stock (after manually analyzing a stock and determining it's fit for a strategy)
+3) enter a trade and exit intraday trending stock (after manually analyzing a stock and determining it's fit for a strategy)
 4) a) scan through trending stocks based StockTwits Trending feed and filer them to show in-play long potentials
-   b) check for today's news of the 60 stocks in play of the last 20 sessions
+   b) check for today's news of 60 in play stocks of the last 20 sessions

+ # 5) check strategies on recent stock runners, taken from the same file as recent runners, and post results of each automatic entry, whether it was profitable or not.
+Also would be nice to see an advanced graph, where I can click

 This program also now supports simulations for different technical analysis functions defined in Risk_Reward.py file (manual date and ticker name)